han-re/han-re/README.md

 # Hi there, I'm Rehan 👋

 ## 🚀 About Me
-I'm a passionate Cloud & DevOps enthusiast with a strong foundation in software engineering.
-I love building scalable infrastructure, automating workflows, and creating efficient deployment pipelines.
+I'm a 2nd Year Computer Science student passionate about Cloud & DevOps with a strong foundation in software engineering.
+I love learning about building scalable infrastructure, automating workflows, and creating efficient deployment pipelines.

-- 🔭 Currently: Learning AWS so that I can integrate my containerized Flask API for full cloud integeration.
+- 🔭 Currently: Learning AWS so that I can integrate my containerized Flask API for full cloud integration.
 - 🌱 Learning: Docker, K8s, Jenkins, React
 - 💼 Open to: Cloud Engineering, DevOps, and Software Engineering roles
 - 📍 Based in: Belfast, UK